osgi/osgi.enroute.site/_doc/100-about-osgi.md

 _We found that the service registry significantly simplified application code because it handle so many common patterns_.

 The effect of the service registry has been that many specialized APIs can be much modeled with the service registry.
 Not only does this simplify the overall application, it also means that standard tools can be used to debug and see how the system is wired up.

+Nano-services should be looked upon as a _software design primitive_.
+In the eighties objects were seen as weird curiosities as structs with function tables.
+Only when polymorphism, inheritance, and data hiding became design primitives in people's mind did we start to reap the benefits.
+This is similar for nano-services.
+Nano-services are extremely light weight (not much more than a Java Object) but have semantics that go way beyond what a plain Object can do.

 ## Standard Services